paull10au/qsyd_InvocableEmailActions/README.md

 ## Overview
 Invocable actions, also known as dynamic actions, can be invoked from Flows, Processes and a common endpoint in the REST API.

 Salesforce administrators have the aforementioned declarative tools at their disposal, but currently only have a primitive ability to send emails.
-These custom Apex actions provide the following capabilities:
+These custom Apex email actions provide the following additional capabilities:

 - **Available anywhere [@invocable methods](https://developer.salesforce.com/docs/atlas.en-us.apexcode.meta/apexcode/apex_classes_annotation_InvocableMethod.htm) can be invoked.** Examples are Lightning Flow Builder and Process Builder.
 - **Save as Activity.** Save a reference to the email as an activity feed item for a specified target object.